troyhacks/MoonLight/docs/moonbase/module/effects.md

 # Effects module

-🆕 (in release v0.5.7 Effects and drivers modules are still combined in one module called editor)

 <img width="396" alt="image" src="https://github.com/user-attachments/assets/965dd352-d7af-42a1-a72d-43da3b32a252" />

 The Effects module allows you to define the tasks to run an **effect** (e.g. bouncing balls), to **modify** the effect (e.g mirror).